When do you need a DATCP Fish Import Permit?

-Wisconsin Act 207 amends a number of state statutes that affect aquaculture, including the animal health statute that covers imports of farm-raised fish and eggs.
-The law removes the import permit requirement for importing fish or fish eggs from fish farms in other states to Wisconsin.
+Effective April 16, 2012, 2011 Wisconsin Act 207 amended a number of state statutes that affect aquaculture, including the animal health statute that covers imports of farm-raised fish and eggs.
+The law removes the import permit requirement for importing fish or fish eggs from fish farms in other states to fish farms in Wisconsin.
 The fish or fish eggs must still have fish health certificates that meet the standards of the Wisconsin Department of Agriculture, Trade and Consumer Protection.
 Previously, importers were required to have both health certificates and import permits.

 Other parts of Act 207 affect the permits that fish farmers obtain from the Department of Natural Resources and confidentiality of fish farm laboratory records at the Wisconsin Veterinary Diagnostic Laboratory.